 Figure 15.
-Left: Most recent update to ISGRI continuum (black) and narrow line (red) sensitivity derived from Crab observations processed with OSA 7.
+Left: Most recent update to ISGRI continuum (black: in Photons/cm2/s/keV) and narrow line (red: in Photons/cm2/s) sensitivity derived from 77 ks of empty field observations processed with OSA 7.
 Right: PICsIT statistically limited continuum sensitivity is given by the black histograms, from single events (dotted), multiple events (dashed), and combined (solid), all scaled to the in-flight background count rate, and compared with the sensitivity obtained by scaling from the Crab observation using OSA 5 (red; single events only).
 All sensitivities are for 10^5 s exposure time, 3σ detection and continuum binned to $\Delta E = E/2$.

-Figure 13.
+Figure 16.
 Overall IBIS 3σ continuum (left; 10^5 s) and narrow line (right; 10^5 s) sensitivity derived from empty field observations, and continuum binned to $\Delta E = E/2$.
 Systematic errors (such as background uniformity) are not taken into account.
 ISGRI is from 15 to 1000 keV and PICsIT from 200 to 10^4 keV (single and multiple).
 Reference fluxes are for a power-law Γ =-2.

-Doc.No: INT/OAG/08-0298/Dc

-Issue: 1.0
+Doc.No:INT/OAG/08-0314/DcIssue:1.0Date:12 January 2009Page:27 of 37